danbev/learning-ai/notes/rope.md

 divides the range into groups which can have _different_ scaling factors.
 This method aims to preserve more of the high-frequency information that can be lost with uniform scaling.
+My understanding is the NTK interpolation allows a different scaling factor for lower dimensions (higher frequences) and one for higher dimension (lower frequencies).

+Al least in LongRope NTK uses two groups:
+1. A low-frequency group for shorter positions (smaller scaling factor).
+2. A high-frequency group for longer positions (larger scaling factor).

+### YaRN (Yet another RoPE Network)
+TODO:

 ### Theta calculation